HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/HostsApi.md

 ## Update

-> Host Update(ctx, hostId, updateHost)
+> Host Update(ctx, hostId, updateHost, optional)

 Update an existing Host

 Updates the Host with the matching ID.
 Update is permitted only if the host is in the 'Ready' or 'Connection Updating Failed' state.
 Only the Host 'Description', 'Networks', 'NetworkForDefaultRoute', 'NetworkUntagged' and 'ISCSIConfig:InitiatorName' can be updated.
 'ISCSIConfig:InitiatorName' can be updated only if the host has no volumes attached.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters